Superheterodyne receiver: Market acceptance

-By the mid-1930s, commercial production of TRF receivers was largely replaced by superheterodyne receivers.
-By the 1940s, the vacuum-tube superheterodyne AM broadcast receiver was refined into a cheap-to-manufacture design called the "All American Five" because it used five vacuum tubes: usually a converter (mixer/local oscillator), an IF amplifier, a detector/audio amplifier, audio power amplifier, and a rectifier.
-Since this time, the superheterodyne design was used for almost all commercial radio and TV receivers.
+The pentagrid converter tube further reduced the price of a superheterodyne radio, enabling the "All-American Five" receiver, using only five tubes: usually a converter (mixer/local oscillator), an IF amplifier, a detector/audio amplifier, audio power amplifier, and a rectifier.
+Converter tubes reduced cost and parts count by combining oscillator and mixer functions in one tube.
+Herold described the pentagrid converter as the most satisfactory of the earlier multigrid converter tubes and noted that it remained widely used.
+Since the mid-1930s the superheterodyne design was used for almost all commercial radio and TV receivers.